Panasonic LX7 vs Pentax MX-1

 |12.||Panasonic G3||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 It is notable that the LX7 has a hotshoe, while the MX-1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the LX7 and the MX-1 have been discontinued, but can regularly be found used on eBay.
+Both the LX7 and the MX-1 have been discontinued, but can regularly be found used on ebay.
 The LX7 was replaced by the Panasonic LX10, while the MX-1 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic LX7 Manual (free pdf) or the online Pentax MX-1 Manual.
+Further information on the features and operation of the LX7 and MX-1 can be found, respectively, in the Panasonic LX7 Manual (free pdf) or the online Pentax MX-1 Manual.

 So how do things add up?
 Is the Panasonic LX7 better than the Pentax MX-1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Flexible image proportions: Has a multi-aspect sensor that allows for alternative image shapes.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More framing options: Can be equipped with a hotshoe-mounted accessory-viewfinder.

 - Faster burst: Shoots at higher frequency (11 vs 1 flaps/sec) to capture the decisive moment.